Academy Arc ~ This Is the Main Game! ~

 The Perfect Villainess desu wa!

-The afternoon sunlight filtered softly through the lace by the window.
+The afternoon sunlight filtered softly through the lace curtains.

 Koleha Nyarlathotep was now fifteen years old.

-Her beautifully lustrous purple hair was like a bouquet of balloonflowers — though aconite might suit better — and her sharp eyes were like a masterwork blade — though poison needles might fit better.
+Her beautifully lustrous purple hair was like a bouquet of balloonflowers (though aconite might be more fitting), and her sharp eyes gleamed like a masterwork blade (though poison needles might be more apt).

 And without any special styling, her sidelocks curled into perfect ringlets.

-It was the exact same villainess Koleha as she'd seen in the game's 3D model.
+She was the spitting image of the villainess Koleha from the game's 3D model.

-Standing before the mirror, Koleha swished the skirt of her academy uniform, raised a hand to her lips, and laughed grandly.
+Standing before the mirror, Koleha swished her academy uniform's skirt, raised a hand to her lips, and laughed grandly.

 "Ooh-ho-ho-ho!
 A good day to you, Heroine… Fufu, don't make that face.
 I don't concern myself with the likes of you in the least, you see?
 You're no more than aphids clustering on flowers, aren't you?"

-When she finished, she fixed her gaze on her own expression.
+When she finished, she studied her own expression.
 The angle of the brows, the cold curl of her lips, the height of her gaze.
 Everything was calculated, but Koleha still wasn't satisfied.

 "Is it a bit too sticky?
 Maybe the laugh needs a longer wind-up… Ooh-ho-ho-ho-ho!
 A good day to you, Heroine.
 Oh my, with the prince?
 Pressed so close, how indecorous.
 Are you unfamiliar with the manners of nobility?"